Epenthesis

+Etymology

+The word epenthesis comes from epi- 'in addition to' and en- 'in' and thesis 'putting'.
+Epenthesis may be divided into two types: excrescence for the addition of a consonant, and for the addition of a vowel, svarabhakti (in Sanskrit) or alternatively anaptyxis (/ˌænəpˈtɪksɪs/).

 Uses

 Epenthesis arises for a variety of reasons.
-The phonotactics of a given language may discourage vowels in hiatus or consonant clusters, and a consonant or vowel may be added to make pronunciation easier.
+The phonotactics of a given language may discourage vowels in hiatus or consonant clusters, and a consonant or vowel may be added to help pronunciation.
 Epenthesis may be represented in writing, or it may be a feature only of the spoken language.

 Separating vowels

 A consonant may be added to separate vowels in hiatus, as is the case with linking and intrusive R in English.